-Applicants should complete the online special event organiser's application.
+Applicants should complete the online event organiser's subsidy application.
 All questions must be answered in full.
 Only fully completed applications can be considered.
+Any events already agreed through the events policy will automatically have the subsidy applied.

 Applicants wishing to serve and/or sell alcohol will need to apply for a Temporary Event Notice (TEN).
 A TEN must be sent to the licensing team (and the police) at least 10 working days in advance of a planned event.